jonoak/real_time_chatroom/README.md

 3. **Transparency and Openness**: As an open-source project, we value transparency and community input.
 We’re committed to making all processes clear and inviting contributions from developers and users alike.

-Certainly!
-Here's the revised list with the "Implement a search function to easily find existing chat rooms by name or ID" checkbox marked as completed:

 ### 1. User Experience Enhancements